A. Instructions regarding sexual purity.

 · This religion has priests: Celebrities.

-· This religion has a prophet: Music video channels.
+· This religion has a prophet: Perpetual entertainment.

-· This religion has scriptures: Tabloids and entertainment news and information programs.
+· This religion has scriptures: Tabloids and entertainment, news, and informational programs.

 · This religion has places of worship: Amusement parks, theaters, concert halls, sports arenas; and we could say that every television and internet connection is a little chapel.